spf34/milestone-project-3/README.md

 - The app downloads financial time series data from Yahoo Finance on any day that it is used and saves the most up to date dataset in a file called 'asset_prices.csv' for easy access.
 - This time series data is used to compute statistics for each of the financial assets in which users can invest.
 These statistics are displayed on the 'Assets' page.
 - Users can register accounts, which are then saved in the 'users' collection of the underlying mongodb database.
-- Users can log in and out of the app, which will keep track of session details including the users username and email.
+- Users can log in and out of the app, which will keep track of session details including the user's username and email.
 - Users can upload/edit their own portfolios through two methods:
     * Position Upload: Allows uploading a single position on a given date using interactive forms
     * Bulk Upload: More flexible approach allowing dataframe of positions through time to be uploaded.
 Note that adding, editing and deleting records can all be accomplished through usage of this feature.
+There is no need for a standalone edit/delete method.

 ## Technologies, Frameworks & Tools Used ##
 - Python/Python3